Hundredfold Canada

 Couldn't load pickup availability

 When choosing a small understory tree for your garden, it’s important to know the difference between similar species.
 Our American Hornbeam (Carpinus caroliniana) and Hop-Hornbeam (Ostrya virginiana) are native to North America, slow-growing, and highly shade-tolerant.
 They provide excellent wildlife value and brilliant fall colors, making them perfect for naturalized landscapes and wildlife-friendly gardens.
-The European Hornbeam (Carpinus betulus) is more common in North America, but its fall foliage is muted and it offers less support for local wildlife.
-For a truly native, ecologically valuable, and beautiful addition to your yard, American hornbeam or hop-hornbeam are the top choices.
+The European Hornbeam (Carpinus betulus) is more common in North America, but its fall foliage is muted, and it offers less support for local wildlife.
+For a truly native, ecologically valuable, and beautiful addition to your yard, American hornbeam or hop-hornbeam is the top choice.

 American Hornbeam, European Hornbeam & Hop-Hornbeam – Quick Comparison